aws-samples/serverless-mail/ses-credential-rotation/manual-rotation/README.md

 * SecretName - How to name the secret values in Systems Manager Paramter Store, for example "SESEmailSecret"
 * IAMUserName - The name of the IAM user to create that will be able to send email, for example "ses-send-email-user"
-* KMSKeyID - (Optional) The ID of a Customer Managed key to encrypt the secret in Parameter Store, the default key AWS managed key is used if this is not specific
+* KMSKeyID - (Optional) The ID of a Customer Managed key to encrypt the secret in Parameter Store, the default key AWS managed key is used if this is not specified
 * SESSendingResourceCondition - Valid values are configuration-set or identity - This is the resource type that will be given IAM permission to send raw email via SMTP
 * SESSendingResourceValue - This is the resource name that will be given IAM permission to send raw email via SMTP.
 This must be a configuration-set name or identity name, depending on SESSendingResourceCondition
 * * If you used configuration-set, the format for value is:  arn:${Partition}:ses:${Region}:${Account}:configuration-set/${ConfigurationSetName}